'His heart was failing:' Apex man experiences life-threatening effects of COVID-19 weeks after diagnosis

 The two went straight to urgent care where Chavez's temperature was 105.
 They went to the ER in Cary.

-"Took his temperature again super high, did chest X-ray, drew blood, found haze in his lungs," said Ashlea.
+"Took his temperature again super high, did chest X-ray, drew blood, found haze in his lungs," Ashlea said.

 Chavez was given pain medication, he said.
 He was then sent home.
 The family would make at least four more trips to the ER and hospitals before trying Wake Med in Apex.
 A nurse there noticed his extremely high heart rate and admitted him immediately.